Curtiss P-40 Warhawk: China Burma India Theater

 USAAF and Chinese P-40 pilots performed well in this theater against many Japanese types such as the Ki-43, Nakajima Ki-44 "Tojo" and the Zero.
 The P-40 remained in use in the China Burma India Theater (CBI) until 1944 and was reportedly preferred over the P-51 Mustang by some US pilots flying in China.
 The American Volunteer Group (Flying Tigers) was integrated into the USAAF as the 23rd Fighter Group in June 1942.
-The unit continued to fly newer model P-40s until the end of the war, achieving a high kill-to-loss ratio.
+The unit continued to fly newer model P-40s until 1944, achieving a high kill-to-loss ratio.

 In the Battle of the Salween River Gorge of May 1942 the AVG used the P-40E model equipped with wing racks that could carry six 35-pound fragmentation bombs and Chennault's armorer developed belly racks to carry Russian 570-pound bombs, which the Chinese had in large quantity.

 Units arriving in the CBI after the AVG in the 10th and 14th Air Forces continued to perform well with the P-40, claiming 973 kills in the theater, or 64.8 percent of all enemy aircraft shot down.
 Aviation historian Carl Molesworth stated that "...the P-40 simply dominated the skies over Burma and China.
 They were able to establish air superiority over free China, northern Burma and the Assam valley of India in 1942, and they never relinquished it."
-The 3rd, 5th, 51st and 80th FGs, along with the 10th TRS, operated the P-40 in the CBI.
+The 3rd, 5th, 23rd, 51st and 80th FGs, along with the 10th TRS, operated the P-40 in the CBI.
 CBI P-40 pilots used the aircraft very effectively as a fighter-bomber.
 The 80th Fighter Group in particular used its so-called B-40 (P-40s carrying 1,000-pound high-explosive bombs) to destroy bridges and kill bridge repair crews, sometimes demolishing their target with one bomb.
-At least 40 U.S. pilots reached ace status while flying the P-40 in the CBI.
+At least 40 US pilots reached ace status while flying the P-40 in the CBI.